-&lt;sup>5 "RMB", hereinafter
+"RMB", hereinafter

 (iv) We have already held, in our judgment in Gawas Anil Madso, that where the applicant was not suffering from the ailment at the time of entry into service, the RMB is required to positively identify the cause for the ailment, to justify a finding that it is not attributable to military service.
-Characterising the ailment as an "idiopathic" disorder certainly does not satisfy this requirement.
 The Commanding Officer's certificate specifically states that the respondent was not responsible, owing to any act or omission of his, for the ailment from which he was suffering.
 The entry in that regard reads as under:

-- 5. (a) Was the disability attributable to the individual's own negligence or misconduct?
-If yes, in what way?
-No - (v) Regarding para 26 of the Chapter VI of the GMO 2008, we have, in our judgment in UOI v EX MWO HFO Bharat Tiwari, observed thus: - "11.
-Para 26 of the Chapter VI of the GMO 20087, vivisected into its individual components, specifies that, while dealing with diabetes mellitus: - (i) DM is a metabolic disease, - (ii) DM is characterised by hyperglycaemia, - (iii) DM is of two types, Type I and Type II with the physiological and pathological reason for the arising of the disease,
+5. (a) Was the disability attributable to individuals own negligence or misconduct (If yes, in what way?)
+No N/A

+- (v) Regarding para 26 of the Chapter VI of the GMO 2008, we have, in our judgment in UOI v EX MWO HFO Bharat Tiwari, observed thus: - "11.
+Para 26 of the Chapter VI of the GMO 20087, vivisected into its individual components, specifies that, while dealing with diabetes mellitus: - (i) DM is a metabolic disease, - (ii) DM is characterised by hyperglycaemia, - (iii) DM is of two types, Type I and Type II with the physiological and pathological reason for the arising of the disease, - (iv) Secondary diabetes is stated to be also attributable to drugs or trauma to pancreas or brain surgery or otherwise, as well as to diseases of the pituitary, thyroid and adrenal gland,